colinschoen/csmberkeley.github.io/pages/join.md

 ## Mentorship

-We have unfortunately closed applications for Senior and Junior Mentors.
-We will be opening applications once again for the Fall 2015 semester for Senior Mentors in April 2015, and Junior Mentors in August 2015.
+We will be releasing applications for Senior Mentors and Leadership positions on April 19, 2015, and they will be due on Saturday, April 25.
+We will be conducting interviews for Senior Mentors that following week.

+Junior Mentor applications will be opened in the middle of August 2015.
 Check back then!

 ## Tutoring